 - The franchisee will obtain the right to operate a business that is identified or associated with the franchisor’s trademark, or to offer, sell, or distribute goods, services, or commodities that are identified or associated with the franchisor’s trademark;

 - The franchisor will exert or has authority to exert a significant degree of control over the franchisee’s method of operation, or provide significant assistance in the franchisee’s method of operation; and

 - As a condition of obtaining or commencing operation of the franchise, the franchisee makes a required payment to the franchisor or its affiliate.”

-In other words, the term “franchise” includes trademark licenses, distributorship, and other arrangements (regardless of what names they are given) if the trademark owner also has the right to exert a significant degree of control over the franchisee’s method of operation, or promises to provide significant assistance in the franchisee’s method of operation.
+In other words, the term “franchise” includes trademark licenses, distributorship, and other arrangement.
+The trademark owner also has the right to exert a significant degree of control over the franchisee’s method of operation, or promises to provide significant assistance.

-Including any of these provisions, therefore, would cause the license agreement to be deemed a “franchise” for legal purposes, triggering application of federal and state franchise laws, regardless of the name given to the arrangement.
+Including any of these provisions, therefore, would cause the license agreement to be deemed a “franchise” for legal purposes.
+This would trigger an application of federal and state franchise laws regardless of the name given to the arrangement.

 For more information regarding license and franchise law, reach out to the experienced attorneys of Mullin through our online contact form.